paulsheehan/react-invoice-app/README.md

 # react-invoice-app
-Simple React SPA for managing invoices.
+Simple React App for managing invoices.

+This was completed as oart of the following challege: https://www.frontendmentor.io/challenges/invoice-app-i7KaLTQjl/hub

+Not to brag, but it is "guru" difficulty

 Git-pages App is available to view on http://paulsheehan.github.io/react-invoice-app